 - Net monthly income should be equal to or more than Rs.
 25,000 to be eligible for a home loan

 - Lenders also consider the location and age of the property.
 They may reject the loan application if the residual age of property is less or the property does not fall within the defined geographical limits

 - Employment status and stability also help in getting home loan approval.
 Lenders prefer giving out loans to working individuals with at least 2 years of work experience.
 In case of a business, it should be running for at least 3 years

 - For salaried professionals, about 40% of monthly gross income can be considered as monthly EMI against the loan

 - For self-employed individuals, profit earned determines the eligibility for the home loan

 What is Home Loan Eligibility Calculator?

-Home loan eligibility calculator is an online tool that gives an estimate of the loan amount that can be availed.
-Before applying for home loan, knowing the amount you are eligible for helps in increasing the chance of loan approval.
+House loan eligibility calculator is an online tool that gives an estimate of the loan amount that can be availed.
+Before applying for a home loan, knowing the amount you are eligible for helps in increasing the chance of loan approval.
 The calculator provides results instantly on the basis of the income and repayment capacity, which is assessed using details like fixed monthly obligations, age, etc. However, before approving a loan request, lending institutions consider many other factors, such as credit score, financial position, etc.